salim-lakhal/nasa_hackathon_seismic_detection/Readme.md

-�Seismic Detection across the Solar System�.
+# Seismic Detection across the Solar System.

 Parsing through seismic data collected on the Moon and Mars and figure out how to detect moonquakes and marsquakes!
 Training set containing the following: